 Insider Tip

-Cal Orck'o guided tours run at noon and 1 PM daily — arrive early for the best viewing angles.
-Sunday is essential for Tarabuco market; buses depart from Parada de Tarabuco starting at 8 AM, returning by mid-afternoon.
-For Maragua treks, hire guides through agencies like Condor Trekkers who directly support local communities.
+Cal Orck'o guided tours run at noon and 1 PM daily, so arrive early for the best viewing angles.
+Sunday is essential for the Tarabuco market; buses leave from the Parada de Tarabuco from around 8 AM and return by mid-afternoon.
+For Maragua treks, hire guides through reputable local agencies that directly support the communities along the route.

 1 hour from La Paz or Santa Cruz